Here is the overview of the program:

 Evolution of the use of LCP in Europe

-LCP tends to replace the Adobe DRM in many places, and especially in the context of e-lending.
+LCP tends to replace the Adobe DRM in many places, and especially in the context of e-lending, for the protection of EPUB, PDF and audio books.

 Readium, the evergreen toolkit